olivekl/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ## Overview
 ![overview]({{ site.baseurl }}/assets/overview.png)
+Before running ClusterFuzzLite, you must integrate your project with ClusterFuzzLite's build system to build your project's fuzzers.
+See [Integrating with ClusterFuzzLite's build system] if you haven't already taken this step.

 Once your project's fuzzers can be built and run by the OSS-Fuzz helper script, it is ready to be fuzzed by ClusterFuzzLite.